What is bookkeeping & how to automate it?

 Finally, once you have completed your daily, weekly, and monthly accounting tasks, you are ready to put this information into your yearly financial statements.

 All your income and expense accounts are compiled into an income statement.
-The income statement shows your total sales, your total expenses, and your final income or loss.
+The income statement shows your total sales, expenses, and final income or loss.
 After you compile your income statement, the final income or loss is moved into the equity portion of your balance sheet accounts.

 All your asset, liability, and equity accounts are compiled into the balance sheet.
 The balance sheet shows how each dollar of your assets is balanced by either debt or owner’s equity.
-Both the income statement and the balance sheet are critical pieces of information about your business's short- and long-term health and profitability.
+The income statement and the balance sheet are critical information about your business's short- and long-term health and profitability.

 Nanonets for Bookkeeping automation